 Support for victims of sexual violence and abuse

 You can choose to speak with one of our trained advisers so they can discretely investigate incidents, or you can report issues anonymously without action being taken.
 Get support if you or someone you know is experiencing sexual harrassment, sexual misconduct or domestic abuse.
-Reports of abuse of any kind are taken extremely seriously and investigated under the Student Conduct Policy.
+Reports of abuse of any kind are taken extremely seriously and investigated under the Student conduct policy (PDF).

 Consent is mutual and a free choice.
 If you're not sure about a situation, ask.
 It’s your right to have control over your body, to express what you want; when; with whom and how, to change your mind and stop at any time.
 It’s your responsibility to respect the same rights of others.

 Everyone has the right to not be touched by another when they haven't consented.
 Unwanted sexual touching and groping is a crime.